jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Rapidly expanding presence in high performance, high precision, and time critical environments.
-  - Has performed a petaflop: "language list" now C, C++, Fortan, Julia.
+  - Has performed a petaflop: "language list" now C, C++, Fortan, Julia. (middling source)
-- Quite odd for a dynamic langauge to include a full type system.
+- Quite odd for a dynamic langauge to feature a full type system.
 - Surprising number of non-CS disciplines in user community.
   - Similar to Python in this respect.
 :::